claudiarella/academic-kickstart/content/publication/exotics_2022/index.md

 publication: ""
 publication_short: ""

-abstract: abstract: This article gives a short step-by-step introduction to the representation of parametric Feynman integrals in scalar perturbative quantum field theory as periods of motives.
+abstract: This article gives a short step-by-step introduction to the representation of parametric Feynman integrals in scalar perturbative quantum field theory as periods of motives.
 The application of motivic Galois theory to the algebro-geometric and categorical structures underlying Feynman graphs is reviewed up to the current state of research.
 The example of primitive log-divergent Feynman graphs in scalar massless $\\phi^4$ quantum field theory is analysed in detail.

 # Summary.
 An optional shortened abstract.
 summary: []